A JWST Transit of a Jupiter Analog I: Constraints on the Oblateness of Kepler-167e: Initial Model Exploration

 \subsubsection{Exponential}

 Our second trend model is an exponential decay.
 We parameterize the trend with the following form:

 where $d_i$ parameterizes the total ``drop'' of each exposure $i$, $b_i$ the starting height of each exposure $i$, and $\tau$ the length scale of the exponential drop off in the trend.
+Time $t$ is normalized between 0 and 1, and the prefactor is derived by evaluating the exponential at $t=0$ and $t=1$, which produces the apparently suppressed units.
 For small $\tau$, this reduces to a linear model, while increasing $\tau$ forces a more aggressive exponential decay.
 We choose to fit for $\tau$ with large priors, but enforce that the same $\tau$ is shared across all 5 exposures.
 This choice was driven by initial testing that revealed letting $\tau$ vary with each exposure produced very similar values for exposures 1, 2, and 5, but markedly different values for exposures 3 and 4, where it is degenerate with the planetary parameters.
 By using only one $\tau$, we also add only one extra free parameter to the model compared to the linear trend.
 Note, however, that Sec. \ref{sec:nested_sampling} includes a discussion on leaving out exposures 1,2, and 5 to investigate whether their contributions to $\tau$ might drive the inference on $f$, but that this had little effect.
 Note also that this model is distinct from the exponential model used in Paper II, which fixes $\tau$ but includes an additional linear component in time.